-However, in larger, more active environments, it’s possible that a very high number of updates coming from an on-premise managed system can have a detrimental effect.
+However, in larger, more active environments, it’s possible that a very high number of updates coming from an on-premise cloud account (managed system) can have a detrimental effect.
 For example, if thousands of VMs are reporting insignificant disk space changes (lower than 1 MB), so much information is available that updates begin to be dropped to protect overall system performance.

 Typical environments will never experience this issue.